albertschwarzkopf/serverless-static-website-with-contact-form/README.md

 <li>Install the Script Plugin</li>
 <code>npm install --save serverless-plugin-scripts</code>

-<li>Change the service name in serverless.yml
+<li>Change the service name in serverless.yml if you want.

 <li>Overwrite your static files and folders into the static directory.